-FIELD I -The Bible 4 12
+FIELD I - The Bible 1 2

 Old Testament

-New Testament .
-(6
+New Testament 6

-FIELD II -Church History .
-3
+FIELD II - Church History 3

-FIELD III -Philosophy and Theology .
-4
+- Philosophy and Theology

-FIELD IV -Church and Society .
-6
+FIELD IV - Church and Society 6

+Sociology of Religion

+DIDI D U Mission 0.4

-FIELD V - Sociology of Religion 3 Mission 3 -Ministries of the Church 24 Introduction to Theological Communication 3 Psychology of Religion 3
+FIELD V - Transcribe of the original first transcribe and the second 24

+Introduction to Theological Communication 3 Psychology of Religion

-T11 Christian Education
+Christian Education

-Elective s
+Elective 11

-1000
+21000110 60

 SUGGES STED SCHEDULE OF REQUIRED COURSES

 First Semester

-BIB501 BIB526 MIN701 MIN761 MIN771 Old Testament History and Literature3Introduction to the New Testament3Introduction to Theological Communication3The Church's Educational Ministry4Field Education in Teaching2Total15
+BIB501 Old Testament History 3

+BIB526 Introduction to the New Testament 3

+MIN701 Introduction to Theological Communication 3

+MIN761 The Church's Educational Ministry 4

+MIN771 Field Education in Teaching 2

+Total 15

 Second Semester

-BIB502 BIB527 CSO636 MIN727 MIN772 Old Testament and Literature3Introduction to the New Testament3Mission of the Church3Psychology of Religion3Field Education in Teaching2Electives2Total16
+BIB502 Old Testament Literature 3

+BIB527 Introduction to the New Testament 3

+CSO636 Mission of the Church 3

+MIN727 Psychology of Religion 3

+MIN772 Field Education in Teaching 2

+Electives 2

+Total 16

 Third Semester

-CHI551 PTH577 CSO601 MIN773 Church History I 3 Systematic Theology 4 Sociology of Religion 3 Field Education in Administration 2 Electives 3 Total 15
+CHI551 Church History I 3

+PTH577 Systematic Theology 4

+CSO601 Sociology of Religion 3

+MIN773 Field Education in Administration 2

+Electives 3

+Total 15

 Fourth Semester

-MIN762 MIN774 Administration and Leadership Development 4 Field Education in Administration 2 Electives 8 Total 14
+MIN762 Administration and Leadership Development 4

+MIN774 Field Education in Administration 2

-Desired For
+Electives 8

+Total 14

+Project Essay

-Project Essay Each M.R.E. candidate is required to present a written Essay based upon a supervised field education project assignment.
+Each M.R.E. candidate is required to present a written Essay based upon a supervised field education project assignment.
 The emphasis of the Essay is to be chosen in consultation with the Advisor.
-A complete outline is due in the hands of the Advisor by the first Thursday in November of the Senior year and the title is to be filed with the head of the department and with the Vice President for Academic Services.
-The first draft must be submitted to the candidate's Advisor by the first day of the second semester.
+A complete outline is due in the hands of the Advisor by the first Thursday in November of the Senior year and the title is to be filed with the head of the department and with the Vice President for Academic Services. (see Academic Calendar) The first draft must be submitted to the candidate's Advisor by the first day of the second semester.
 The Essay must be approved by the Advisor and one other professor in the department.
 Two copies of the final draft must be in the hands of the Advisor by the first Thursday in April.
 The approved final drafts must be filed with the Vice President for Academic Services by the third Thursday in April.

-Two copies are to be bound and placed one each in the Center Library and with the head of the department.
+Two copies are to be bound and placed one each in the Woodruff Library and with the head of the department.
 The student will be charged the prevailing fee for binding.
-(See page 32).
+(See page 38).